makma/fingerprintjs.com/content/blog/what-is-tls-fingerprinting.md

 ### Bot Detection

-A bot is a virtual machine programmed to perform specific actions on other devices often resulting in a cyberattack.
+A bot is an application programmed to perform specific actions on other devices often resulting in a cyberattack.
 In some cases, a network of these devices are used to complete larger scale cyberattacks, commonly known as a *botnet*.
 Researchers can track botnets to identify what they have in common, such as some form of malware, and then share the research results with the security community in the form of IOCs (Indicators of Compromise).

 These IOCs will contain specific details, like the TLS library that the malware has employed to secure its communication, as documented by Sophos in early 2021, [nearly half of malware now uses TLS to conceal communications](https://news.sophos.com/en-us/2021/04/21/nearly-half-of-malware-now-use-tls-to-conceal-communications/).